cartui/zero-trust-demo/README.md

 services, configured to run on a single host for ease of demonstration.

+# TODO:
+- [ ] Consider using Pomerium as an ingress controller instead of the built-in minikube plugin (nginx)

 ## Components
 The following components are used to form a zero-trust network: